 I speak because of that crazy little thing called love.

-And I won’t stop, no matter what “just asking questions” Christians try to zing me with to shut me up and cow me into not speaking.
+And I won’t stop, no matter what Christians who are “just asking questions” try to zing me with.
+I won’t allow them to shut me up.

 For next time, we’re going to take a look at the latest round of excuses Christian leaders are offering for why their religion is losing ground so hard.
 We’ve talked about this topic before, but this is one of the wildest, most self-serving, most blatantly dishonest dish of porridge I’ve seen in quite some time, and they were dumb enough to commit these excuses to (digital) paper–whoopsiedoodle!
 Join me next time for another round of Christian Leaders Sticking Their Heads in the Sand, and a thorough debunk of yet more lies.